Bylaws of Graduate Council

 - Standing Committees of the Council may be established by the Council.

-- Prior to April 30 of each year the Council shall elect persons to serve on a Committee on Committees and Procedures for a two-year period.
-Total committee membership shall consist of seven persons, including one graduate student, who will be members of the new Council.
+- Prior to May 31 of each year the Council shall elect faculty members who will be members of Council in the upcoming academic year to serve on the Committee on Committees and Procedures for a two-year period.

 - Each year before the first Council meeting of the fall semester, the Committee on Committees and Procedures shall prepare a roster of proposed Standing Committee assignments.

-- The newly elected Council at its first meeting shall review the recommendations of the Committee on Committees and Procedures and appoint members to Standing Committees.
+- The newly elected Council at its first meeting shall review the recommendations of the Committee on Committees and Procedures and vote to appoint members to Standing Committees.

 - The Chair may appoint Ad Hoc Committees of the Council for special purposes.